British Rail Class 33: Tramway safety

-33109 arrives at the ferry terminal having negotiated the Weymouth Harbour Tramway on its way to quay in August 1981.
+33109 arrives at the ferry terminal having negotiated the Weymouth Harbour Tramway on its way to quay in 1981.
 Note the bell and beacon warning unit on the cab front and the platform height air brake pipes with two rolled flags wedged behind.

 Allocated to work the Weymouth Harbour Tramway, trains operating over public thoroughfare tramway without escort are required to be fitted with warning equipment for the general public.
 Before its withdrawal, the Class 33 Weymouth pilot would regularly take fuel-oil tank wagons (for the ferries) and occasionally boat-train stock between Weymouth yard and ferry terminal.
 It had a bell and beacon fitted at both ends above the lower-centre headcode lamp (along with SR style high-level brake pipes) which served to warn thoroughfare users and was controlled from the cab.
 For main-line stock, two warning units were built and housed in a cabinet at the track side of the quay spur at the throat of the yard.
 This equipment comprised a yellow control box with amber rotating beacon and bell which fitted on a bracket just above the rubbing plate on the cab front.
 Class 33/1 and all TC stock were equipped with this bracket and had a socket where units plugged-in to draw power from the train systems, similar to the RCH socket on coaching stock.
 This was a specific complexity with the two types and in order to standardize and remove a maintenance risk, in the early 1980s, three battery-powered units were constructed which mounted on a standard lamp bracket with no need to draw power from the train.
 This allowed the power and control circuitry for warning units to be removed during (and thus simplifying) overhaul.
 The old power sockets were gradually removed and plated-over but some remained until withdrawal of the stock.
 These new warning units enabled other types of stock to use the tramway including Class 73 and Class 37 (on a railtour - which struggled with the tight curves of the tramway due to its three-axle bogies).
 These later warning units were smaller with an on/off switch on the rear of the unit and no bell – warnings being given using the train horn.